cube-js/cube/docs/content/Configuration/Config.md

 ### cacheAndQueueDriver

 The cache and queue driver to use for the Cube.js deployment.
-Defaults to `redis`.
+Defaults to `memory` in development, `redis` in production.

 ### orchestratorOptions